Moses Trusting God at the Red Sea: When You’re Trapped and Terrified

 Common Questions About Moses and the Red Sea

-How is the Red Sea crossing connected to Jesus?
+How Is the Red Sea Connected to Baptism?

 Final Thoughts: Stand Firm and See

-And what Moses said to Israel, God is saying to us: “Do not be afraid.
+What Moses said to Israel, God is saying to you through His word today: “Do not be afraid.
 Stand firm and you will see the deliverance the Lord will bring you today.”

-The Egyptians you see today?
-You won’t see them tomorrow.
+The Egyptians you see today, you will not see tomorrow.

 Stand firm.